simodf7/runphi_coral/README.md

 ...
 ```

 Some of the "To-Build Components" (buildroot, Linux, and jailhouse) have configuration files.
-If the component works for the target and you want to save the actual configurations just run the script (the flag indicates the which component configuration to save):
+If the component works for the target and you want to save the actual configurations, just run the script (the flag indicates which component configuration to save):

 ```bash
 ./scripts/defconfigs/buildroot_save_defconfigs.sh